TartanLlama/tartanllama.xyz/src/data/blog/_2025/wasm-circular-import-export.md

 }
 ```

-We have an interface called `cat:registry/host-api` that defines a [resource](https://component-model.bytecodealliance.org/design/wit.html#resources) called `cat`, which declares a function to get its name.
+We have an interface called `cat:registry/host-api` that defines a [resource](https://component-model.bytecodealliance.org/design/wit.html#resources) called `cat`.
+This is an opaque type&mdash;we don't know how it's implemented, only that it exposes a function to get its name.
 We then have an interface called `cat:registry/user-api` that relies on the `cat` definition from `host-api`.
 It declares a function to notify it that a `cat` has been registered, which takes a borrowed handle to a `cat`: a temporary loan of the resource.
 Our `registry` world _imports_ (has a dependency on) the user API so it can call `notify-cat-registered`, and _exports_ (implements) `host-api`.
 Finally, we have a `user` world, which implements `user-api`.

 If you run [`wit-bindgen`](https://github.com/bytecodealliance/wit-bindgen) to generate bindings for the `registry` world, you'll get code that contains roughly these definitions: